567-labs/kura/docs/getting-started/installation.md

 ## Next Steps

-Now that you have Kura installed, proceed to the [Quickstart guide](quickstart.md) to begin analyzing your first dataset.
+Now that you have Kura installed, continue with the [Procedural API quickstart](tutorial-procedural-api.md) to analyze your first dataset.